 This step study that I removed will be on my DVD which will be released at the Plein Air Convention in April, 2015.

 Here are two small studies I did this week.
 I plan on painting a larger version this week of the horizontal design.
 These will be included in my DVD that will be released at the Plein Air Convention in April 2015.
 It will consist of step studies and a diary about my process.
 These step studies will be on my blog for one week.
 They will be replaced by more examples that will be included in my DVD, "Thirty Days with Camille".

 Step Study has been removed and will be featured in my DVD "Thirty Day with Camille" .

-30 Days with Camille - New DVD --- Step study has been removed and will be featured in the DVD which will be released at the Plein Air Convention in April, 2015.
+30 Days with Camille - New computer disc --- Step study has been removed and will be featured in the computer disc which will be released at the Plein Air Convention in April, 2015.
 It will also be available from my web site: przewodek.com

 I got the following comments:

 Linda Baretta Borri -It's so fascinating to see the progression of your wonderful plein air paintings.
 Please keep them coming!